Washing machine: Cost-cutting and contemporary development

 Over time manufacturers of automatic washers have gone to great lengths to reduce costs.
 For instance, expensive gearboxes are no longer required, since motor speed can be controlled electronically.
-Some models can be controlled via WiFi, and have angled drums to facilitate loading.
+Some models can be controlled via Wi-Fi, and have angled/tilted drums to facilitate loading.

-Even on some expensive washers, the outer drum of front-loading machines is often (but not always) made of plastic (it can also be made out of metal but this is expensive).
+Even on some expensive washers, the outer drum of front-loading machines is often (but not always) made of plastic (it can also be made out of metal, but this is expensive).
 This makes changing the main bearings difficult, as the plastic drum usually cannot be separated into two halves to enable the inner drum to be removed to gain access to the bearing.

 Many residential front-loading washing machines typically have a 25 kg concrete block to dampen vibration.
 Alternatives include a plastic counterweight that can be filled with water after delivery, reducing or controlling motor speeds, using hydraulic suspensions instead of spring suspensions, and having freely moving steel balls or liquid contained inside a ring mounted on both the top and bottom of the drum to counter the weight of the clothes and reduce vibration.

-Most newer machines now use a brushless DC (BLDC) motor directly connected to the basket (direct drive), where the stator assembly is attached to the rear of the outer plastic drum assembly, whilst the co-axial rotor is mounted on the shaft of the inner drum.
-The BLDC motor eliminates the need for a pulley, belt and belt tensioner.
-It was first introduced to washing machines by Fisher and Paykel in 1991, with Patent No. 20150207371 granted in the US in 2011.
+Most newer front-load machines now use a brushless DC (BLDC) motor directly connected to the basket (direct drive), where the stator assembly is attached to the rear of the outer plastic drum assembly, whilst the co-axial rotor is mounted on the shaft of the inner drum.
+The direct drive motor eliminates the need for a pulley, belt, and belt tensioner.
+It was first introduced to washing machines by Fisher & Paykel in 1991 in the Australasian market.
 Since then, other manufacturers have followed suit.
-Some washing machines with this type of motor now come with 10-year warranties.
-The motor type used is an outrunner, due to its slim design with variable speed and high torque.
+Some washing machines with this type of motor now come with 10-year or 20-year warranties, and offer faster spin speeds (Fisher & Paykel models can reach max speeds of 1000-1100RPM).
+The motor type used is typically an outrunner, due to its slim design with variable speed and high torque.
 The rotor is connected to the inner tub through its center.
-It can be made out of metal or plastic.
+It can be made of metal or plastic.
+Some older direct drive washers use induction motors instead of BLDC motors.

 Additional features

-The modern washing machine market has seen several innovations and features.
-For example:
+The modern washing machine market has seen several innovations and features, examples including: